Coronavirus COVID-19 Updates: uc.edu/publichealth

 More information can be found on the UCHealth Website

 Dr. Kapur is a National Institute for Occupational Safety and Health certified B-reader providing CXR interpretation for individuals suspected of occupational lung disease (coal dust, silica, or asbestos exposure).
 Only approximately 300 physicians currently

 hold this certification that is mandatory for readers who classify radiographs for federal surveillance to include NIOSH Coal-Worker’s X-ray Surveillance program and other industry-sponsored medical surveillance programs.
 If you require B-reader

 services from a NIOSH certified B-reader please contact: Jackie Blackburn Department of Radiology UCMC, Phone: 513-584-7359.
 Email: Blackbju@ucmail.uc.edu

 The collaborative Cardiac Imaging Team relies on the expertise of two academic departments - Cardiology and Radiology.
 The strong collaboration between UC cardiologists and radiologists is unlike any other in the area.
 We work closely with our colleagues

-from Cardiology (link) and Cardiothoracic Surgery (link).
+from cardiology and Cardiothoracic surgery.
 The program is dedicated to state-of-the-art noninvasive imaging of the heart.
 Imaging modalities include cardiac computed tomography (CT) and cardiac magnetic resonance imaging (MRI).
-CT and
+CT and MRI of the

-MRI of the heart provide exquisite images of the heart in any desired orientation.
+heart provide exquisite images of the heart in any desired orientation.
 Both modalities can provide information on structural and functional abnormalities of the heart.
-Cardiac CT provides excellent spatial resolution resulting in detailed
+Cardiac CT provides excellent spatial resolution resulting in detailed evaluation

 A 3D post-processing lab, consisting of technologists and post-processing workstations, provides cutting edge reconstruction capability, and is an integral part of the cardiac imaging program.
 Our robust 3D printing program with nationally recognized